laninsky/reference_aligning_to_established_loci/README.md

 NPrights
 NArights
 ```
-If you want, you can change up the species_assignment file before running this step to reassign species.
+If you want to change up the species_asignment file, you'll need to go back and run Step 7 again.

 To run step 8:
 ```